What is Ketamine Assisted Psychotherapy? A Simple Guide

 What can I expect during a ketamine assisted psychotherapy session, including duration?

-KAP sessions typically last between 45 and 60 minutes.
-You'll begin with a check-in and time to settle in.
-During the experience, you might feel more open, emotionally connected, relaxed, or gently detached from your usual thought patterns.
-Or a combination.
-This altered state creates a space where meaningful insights can surface.
+During the session, you may feel more open, emotionally connected, relaxed, or gently detached from your usual thoughts.
+This state helps deeper insights surface.

 Who might benefit from ketamine assisted psychotherapy?